Skip to content

 Control Default Description

-Activation velocity 5 per 10 minutes Max activations per license in a 10-minute window
+Activation velocity Rate-limited Max activations per license in a rolling time window

 These prevent automated license key sharing and brute-force activation attempts.
 They are enabled by default and cannot be disabled.